Engin-Boot/pong-stage-anjalimnnit/Stage0/Paddles.md

  Given - The game is running

- When - The ball starts moving
+ When - The ball starts moving.

  Then - Move the paddle using up using "U" for player 1
         and "Up arrow button" for player 2